rocjay1/rm-analyzer/README.md

 # rm-analyzer

+> **Disclaimer:**
+>
+> This project is currently archived and not actively maintained or deployed.
+It is resurfaced here for reference and inspiration, as it demonstrates some interesting ideas in AWS automation, Python modularity, and CI/CD.
+Feel free to explore, adapt, or build upon it, but be aware that the infrastructure and deployment pipeline may require updates before use in production.

 ## Overview

-**rm-analyzer** is a professional, modular Python project designed to automate the summarization of expense data and email reporting using AWS Lambda, S3, and SES.
+**rm-analyzer** is a Python project designed to automate the summarization of expense data and email reporting using AWS Lambda, S3, and SES.
 The project is fully type-checked, robustly tested, and features modern CI/CD for seamless deployment.

 ## Features